isomerpages/ogp-buildforgood/_bfg-2024/Sign up as a Builder.md

 </ol>
 <h3><strong>What kind of solutions can you come up with?</strong></h3>
 <p>Your solution should be a tech solution that addresses a public good problem
 in Singapore.
-It should not be an existing solution which was started before the hackathon period.</p>
+It should not be an existing solution which was built before the hackathon period.</p>
 <p>You will be required to demonstrate a working prototype that's backed
 by user testing at the finale.</p>